 Interest on personal loans used to purchase taxable investments (certain stocks, bonds, or mutual funds) may be deductible if you itemize deductions.
 This applies only to specific investment types and requires careful documentation.

-How to Report Personal Loans on Tax Returns
+How to Report Forgiven or Canceled Personal Loans to the IRS

 Required Documentation